golang/proposal/design/draft-fuzzing.md

 -fuzz name
     Run the fuzz target with the given regexp.
 Must match at most one fuzz target.
+-fuzztime
+    Run enough iterations of the fuzz test to take t, specified as a time.Duration (for example, -fuzztime 1h30s).
+    The default is to run forever.
+    The special syntax Nx means to run the fuzz test N times (for example, -fuzztime 100x).
 -keepfuzzing
     Keep running the target if a crasher is found. (default false) -parallel